Text Size

 Psalm 2:8-9

-Ask of me, and I will give the nations for Your inheritance, the uttermost parts of the earth for Your possession.
-You shall break them with a rod of iron.
-You shall dash them in pieces like a potter’s vessel.”
+Ask Me, and I will make the nations Your inheritance, the ends of the earth Your possession.
+You will break them with an iron scepter; You will shatter them like pottery.”

 Messianic kingship